Kilgharrah68/THM/README.md

 1. **Network Scanning**: THM scans the local network to identify connected Bitaxe miners using ARP tables.
 2. **API Calls**: For each identified miner, THM makes API calls to obtain temperature and hash rate data.
 3. **Condition Checking**: THM compares the obtained data with predefined thresholds to determine if an alert should be triggered.
-4. **Telegram Notifications**: If abnormal conditions are detected, THM sends a notification via Telegram to inform you.
+4. **Telegram and WhatsApp Notifications**: If abnormal conditions are detected, THM sends a notification via Telegram and WhatsApp to inform you.

 ## Requirements
 - PowerShell environment
 - Bitaxe miners connected to the local network
-- Access to a Telegram bot and its corresponding bot token and chat ID to receive notifications.
+- Access to a Telegram bot and its corresponding token and chat ID, as well as a phone number and an API Key from CallMeBot for receiving notifications.
 To obtain the Telegram bot token, you need to create a bot using BotFather, a dedicated tool within the Telegram platform for managing bots.
+Additionally, you must obtain a phone number and an API Key from CallMeBot to enable WhatsApp notifications.
 ## Migration to ESP32-2432S028R
 Currently, I am exploring the possibility of migrating the THM program to a platform compatible with ESP32-2432S028R.
 If you are interested in contributing to the migration process or have experience with programming on the ESP32-2432S028R, I would love to have your help!